Ag-de/alx-zero_day/README.md

-This file is mandatory in all ALX School projects#git project in alx working on the 3rd project of the week! they basically told me to make this change.
+This file is mandatory in all ALX School projects